vazome/vazome.tech/content/AI and MLOps/Boilerplate of an ML Python Project.md

 ---
 tags: [code/python, practice, code/python/mlflow, code/python/jupyter, concept/mlops]
 created: 2025-06-29T20:03:44+04:00
-modified: 2025-07-07T23:06:48+04:00
+modified: 2025-07-08T12:45:48+04:00
 ---
 We will create a project to run PyTorch for our #concept/mlops project
 # Setup
 > [!Tip] Use UV
 > I cannot recommend enough to use UV, install it and use it instead of poetry, pip, and others.
-It is multiple times faster and more convenient, and you can swap python versions like gloves.
+It is many times faster and more convenient, and you can swap python versions like easily.
 > [Installation \| uv](https://docs.astral.sh/uv/getting-started/installation)

 Let's create the environment, the following will